Aakibvah/terraform_basics/README.md

 4.  terraform plan - it will show all the resources which will be created knows as change auytomation
 5.  terraform apply - it will apply all the configuration and provision the infrastructure.

-try to use cloud-init to provision VMs with data and configuration instead of user_data.